A Major Player in the European Higher Education and Research Area

 Sorbonne University is actively committed to promoting the opportunities for mobility to partner universities to its students and staff (teachers and administrators).
 To ensure the realization of its European strategy and increase the participation of the entire community in Erasmus+, multiple recurring communication campaigns to raise public awareness of the program's activities are planned.
 This dissemination will also increase the visibility of the results already achieved and maximize their impact on individuals, other institutions and the academic community as a whole.

 Sorbonne University supports its staff in their efforts by offering them individualized support from the submission of the project to its implementation, monitoring, evaluation and dissemination of results.

 Research and innovation at a European level

 The Sorbonne University community’s participation has excellent success rates in European research and innovation programs, and thus contributes to meeting global challenges with its European partners.
 The University provides researchers with assistance in setting up their projects including legal and financial support in responding to calls for tenders.

 The community maximizes the opportunity of collaborative research by coordinating or participating in a number of European projects, and the success of our teams demonstrates their international engagement.
 In addition, Sorbonne academic researchers and partner researchers are notable in their success in the ERC, a highly competitive European program that awards individual grants for fundamental research.

 A pioneering marine infrastructure network

-For a cumulative total of more than 80 million euros in funding for the Sorbonne University teams – 22 million of which was awarded in 2019.
+For a cumulative total of more than 100 million euros in funding for the Sorbonne University teams.

 19 ongoing European projects received more than 900,000 euros in funding to Sorbonne University teams.